-b) Drivers may leave the fast lane in order to overtake any car delayed when leaving its position in the fast lane.

-Any driver whose car has been pushed from the fast lane, in accordance with Article 42.4 above, may not overtake in order to re-establish the order before the race was suspended.

-- 42.7 Either of the penalties under Article 38.3(c) or (d) will be imposed on any driver who, in the opinion of the stewards, unnecessarily overtook another car during the lap (or laps). - 42.8 When the clerk of the course decides it is safe to call in the safety car a message "STANDING START" will be sent to all teams via the official messaging system, all FIA light panels will display "SS" and the car's orange lights will be extinguished.
-This will be the signal to the teams and drivers that it will be entering the pit lane at the end of that lap. - At this point the first car in line behind the safety car may dictate the pace and, if necessary, fall more than ten car lengths behind it. - Once the safety car has entered the pit lane all cars, with the exception of those that were in their garage at the time the race was suspended (see Article 41.3), must return to the grid, take up their grid positions and follow the procedures set out in Article 36.9 to 36.13. - 42.9 If, after several laps behind the safety car, track conditions are considered unsuitable to start the race from a standing start, the message "ROLLING START" will be sent to all teams via the official messaging system, all FIA light panels will display "RS" and the car's orange lights will be extinguished.
-This will be the signal to the teams and drivers that it will be entering the pit lane at the end of that lap.
+- b) Drivers may leave the fast lane in order to overtake any car delayed when leaving its position in the fast lane. - 42.7 Any driver whose car has been pushed from the fast lane, in accordance with Article 42.4 above, may not overtake in order to re-establish the order before the race was suspended. - 42.8 The race will be resumed behind the safety car when the green lights are illuminated and the safety car leaves the pit lane.
+Drivers must follow the safety car no more than ten car lengths apart. - 42.9 Either of the penalties under Article 38.3(c) or (d) will be imposed on any driver who, in the opinion of the stewards, unnecessarily overtook another car during the lap (or laps). - 42.10 The safety car will enter the pits after one lap unless: - a) The race is being resumed in wet conditions and the Race Director deems more than one lap necessary, in which case see Article 24.4(I). - b) All cars are not yet in a line behind the safety car. - c) A further incident occurs necessitating another intervention. - 42.11 When the clerk of the course decides it is safe to call in the safety car a message "STANDING START" will be sent to all teams Competitors via the official messaging system, all FIA light panels will display "SS" and the car's orange lights will be extinguished.
+This will be the signal to the teams Competitors and drivers that it will be entering the pit lane at the end of that lap.